rydmike/flex_color_scheme/README.md

 API reference: [FlexColorScheme](https://pub.dev/documentation/flex_color_scheme/latest/flex_color_scheme/FlexColorScheme-class.html)

+The original way to create FlexColorScheme based `ThemeData` objects is to use the package namesake
+[`FlexColorScheme`](https://pub.dev/documentation/flex_color_scheme/latest/flex_color_scheme/FlexColorScheme-class.html)
-The original way is to use the main [`FlexColorScheme`](https://pub.dev/documentation/flex_color_scheme/latest/flex_color_scheme/FlexColorScheme-class.html) class and then use the `toTheme` getter to produce and get the `ThemeData` object specified by your immutable `FlexColorScheme` configuration.
+class and then use the `toTheme` getter to produce and get the `ThemeData` object specified by your immutable `FlexColorScheme` configuration.

-Typically, you would not use the default `FlexColorScheme()` constructor to make your setup.
+Typically, you would not use the default `FlexColorScheme()` constructor to create your `FlexColorScheme` object.
 Instead, you would use [`FlexColorScheme.light()`](https://pub.dev/documentation/flex_color_scheme/latest/flex_color_scheme/FlexColorScheme/FlexColorScheme.light.html) and [`FlexColorScheme.dark()`](https://pub.dev/documentation/flex_color_scheme/latest/flex_color_scheme/FlexColorScheme/FlexColorScheme.dark.html) factory constructors to make definitions for light and dark theme modes.
-The factory constructors also offer many more properties that give you access to more nuanced color schemes definitions.
+The factory constructors also offer many additional parameters that give you the capability to easily create more nuanced color schemes definitions.

 **Example:**
 ```dart